What's New In DevTools (Microsoft Edge 83)

 The Remote Tools for Microsoft Edge (Beta) app is now available in the Microsoft Store.
 Using this app, which extends the Windows Device Portal, you are able to connect from the instance of Microsoft Edge running on your development machine to a remote Windows 10 device, see a list of targets (all tabs in Microsoft Edge and PWAs open on the Windows 10 device), and use the DevTools on your development machine against a target running on the remote Windows 10 device.

 Read our guide for setting up your Windows 10 device and your development machine for remote debugging.
-Let us know about your remote debugging experience by tweeting or clicking the Feedback icon!
+Let us know about your remote debugging experience by tweeting or clicking the Send Feedback icon!

 New ways to access Settings